AdobeDocs/dynamic-media-classic.en/help/using/previewing-asset.md

 ---
 # Preview an asset{#previewing-an-asset}

 You can use Preview to see how a digital asset appears when viewed by a customer.
-The Preview uses the default viewer that is assigned to the asset.
+Preview uses the default viewer that is assigned to the asset.
 Default viewers are configured in Application Setup.

 See [Configure default viewers](application-setup.md#configuring_default_viewers).

 If you are previewing a template asset with parameter layers, you can change parameters or change the Image Preset.
-Because your changes are made inline, you can view the results immediately from the same Preview window.
+Because your changes are applied immediately, you can view the results from the same Preview window.

 See also [Adobe Viewers Reference Library Examples](https://landing.adobe.com/en/na/dynamic-media/ctir-2755/live-demos.html).

 **To preview an asset:**

 1. In the Asset Library panel on the left side, navigate to the Asset folder that contains the asset you want to preview.
-1. Do any one of the following:
+1. Do one of the following:

     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Grid View]**.
     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL List View]**.